policus/graphpaper/README.markdown

 to your project's root urls; unless of course your project's name is *projectname*, in which case it's either a really cool or really boring project.
 While you're add it, create a new SECRET_KEY (line 25 in settings.py).

+# Notes on HTML5 Boilerplate Integration #

+Graphpaper bakes a lot of the goodness from [HTML5 Boilerplate](http://html5boilerplate.com). by Paul Irish.
+I ripped out most of the IE6 compatibility stuff because, well, we should all try to put that ugliness behind us.

+# Template Structure #

+Graphpaper uses a pretty flexible site structure and naming conventions that should work for most projects.
+It's set up as follows:

+	site_header - Stuff like branding and global navigation page_header - Class-specific header
+	page_content - The content of individual pages page_footer - Class-sepecific footer
+	site_footer - Site-wide footer

+It's suggested you create a new directory under templates/ for each page class in your site.
+Page classes are the different "sections" of your site for lack of a better work.
+In Django they generally map to site-specific apps.
+Class directories should include a base.html file which extends templates/base.html and then each view that needs a template should extend that class's base.html file.

+A class's base.html must override the *body_class* block.
+It's also a good idea to override *page_header* and *page_footer* if it's shared throughout the class.

+Individual views must override the *body_id* and should override *page_content*.